oceanprotocol/barge/README.md

 This will bring up the `stable` versions of all components, referring to their respective `master` branches.

-To run as a publisher, `Brizo` configuration must be set with valid Azure account credentials.
-This is done in the file [brizo.env](./brizo.env).

 To get the `latest` versions of all components, referring to their `develop` branches, pass the argument `--latest`:

 ```bash